 PELS is geared for chief executive officers and managers.
 Candidates from the private sector, public safety, and government agencies are invited to apply.

 A wide variety of topics from the liberal arts perspective are included in the program.
 Curriculum topics have included foundations of leadership, relationship-centered leadership, setting goals for your team, leadership and politics, arts and leadership, literature and leadership, religion and leadership, psychology and leadership, negotiations, strategic leadership, media relations, leadership in crisis, motivational leadership, leadership and the law, and making a difference, among other topics.
 Case studies and topical issues are also explored.
-Legal credit is included in this program.
+Legal, Cultural Diversity, and Career Development/Elective in-service credits are included in this program.

-The PELS program is conducted at the executive center of the Management Institute, located in the Robins School of Business on the campus of the University of Richmond in Richmond, Virginia, for one week per month for a three-month period.
+The PELS program is conducted on the campus of the University of Richmond in Richmond, Virginia, for one week per month for a three-month period.
 Attendees are required to attend all three weeks of the program.
 Classes are held from 8:00 am to 5:00 pm daily, except on Fridays when classes will adjourn at 12:00 noon.
 Individuals accepted to the program must be prepared to commit to this schedule.

 Attendees who do not live in the greater Richmond metropolitan area will be provided lodging in a local hotel within close proximity to the school.

 The PELS program is appropriate for individuals who meet the following criteria: